lh3/ksw2/README.md

 ## What

-KSW2 is a library to align a pair of biological sequences based on dynamic programming.
+KSW2 is a library to align a pair of biological sequences based on dynamic programming (DP).
 So far it comes with global alignment and alignment extension (no local alignment yet) under an affine gap penalty.
 It supports fixed banding and optionally produces alignment paths (i.e. CIGARs) with gaps either left- or right-aligned.
 In addition to plain implementations of the algorithms, KSW2 also provides implementations using SSE2 and SSE4.1 intrinsics.
 It adopted [Hajime Suzuki][hs]'s [formulation][hs-eq] which enables 16-way SSE